Top facts you need to know about The Legend, Ronaldinho

 Ronaldinho won the 2002 World Cup as well as the Champions League with FC Barcelona in 2006.
 Finally, he was awarded the Ballon d’Or award in 2005.

-The first to reach one million views on YouTube
+One million views on YouTube

 Playing with the crossbar, Ronaldinho made a huge hit for Nike advertisement.
 The 2005 Nike advert which saw Ronaldinho try on a new pair of boots before smashing the crossbar four times without letting the ball touch the ground.